Mahindra Scorpio: Second generation (Z101; 2022)

 The next generation of Scorpio was introduced on 27 June 2022.
 The prices for the same were first revealed on 21 July 2022 and bookings were open officially on July 30, 2022.
 It carries an "N" badge and is named Scorpio-N.

 There is a complete overhaul in design, and the size of the new SUV is larger than its previous avatar.
 The petrol powertrain is 2.0-liter turbocharged, churning out 203 PS power and 370 Nm torque.
 The diesel powertrain comes with two states of tune, one churning out 132 PS power and 300 Nm torque and another 175 PS power and 400 Nm torque (380 N.m for manual variants).
 The SUV is also equipped with a shift on-fly 4-wheel drive system.
 The Scorpio-N comes with the same engines as the Thar and the XUV700.

 The cosmetics changes consists of DRL placed with the fog lamp instead of headlights.
 The Scorpio-N is offered in 6- and 7-seat layouts.
 It will have an 8-inch infotainment system powered by Sony audio with dual-zone climate control, 4xplor-4x4 and an electric sunroof.

 The Scorpio-N was also launched in Australasia alongside the XUV700 in 2023.
-The Scorpio-N will be launched in North America and the Middle East along with the XUV700 in 2024 and other electric models in the 2027.
+Mahindra also intended to launch the Scorpio-N in North America and the Middle East along with the XUV700 in 2024, with other electric models in 2027.